rudderlabs/rudderstack-docs/destinations/appcenter.md

 pod 'Rudder-AppCenter'
 ```

-* After adding the dependency followed by `pod install` , you can add the imports to your `AppDelegate.m` file as shown:
+* After adding the dependency followed by `pod install` , you can add the imports to your `AppDelegate.m` file, as shown:

 ```text
 #import <RudderAppCenterFactory.h>